alan-turing-institute/data-safe-haven/CONTRIBUTING.md

 ### Communications within the team and asking for help

-As this team is distributed, not working full-time on this project and often working asynchronously, we do not have any form of daily meeting or stand-up
+As this team is distributed, not working full-time on this project and often working asynchronously, we do not have any form of daily meeting or stand-up.
 The best way to work around this absence is to **commit to sharing updates as regularly as possible**.
 Please see the section on [project management through issues](#project-management-through-issues) below on how to do this via GitHub.